 The means “does not follow,” which indicates that the conclusion does not follow from the premise.
 To say, “The house is white; therefore it must be big” is an example.
 Just because a house is white doesn’t mean that the house must be big.
-The below video explains this fallacy is an interesting way.
+The video below explains this fallacy in an interesting way.

 Mayor of town T decided to lower sales tax in order to boost sales volume.
 He believes that lowering the tax will increase the sales tax generated since there will be much more total sales volume.
 The mayor wants to follow the example of town J, where such an experiment helped increase the budget twice in a three-year term.

 - Town J is located very close to the borders of three other states.
 The sales taxes in those other states are higher than in Town J’s state.
 This causes residents of other states to shop in town J, to save money.
 Town T is located far from any state border.

-- Town T relies receives only a small portion of its tax receipts from sales taxes.
+- Town T receives only a small portion of its tax receipts from sales taxes.
 Most taxes come from property taxes and this policy would have no impact on property tax returns.